OSBI/node-telemetry/readme.md

     export TELEMETRY_CONFIG=~/.telemetry; telemetry

+Events can be sent to node-telemetry by any HTTP client capable of a POST.
+For javascript on the browser, you can use [janky.post](https://github.com/pyronicide/janky.post).

 If you are interested in creating additional backends for telemetry, or need general assistance, contact me using the e-mail address displayed when you do